leonhard-s/ps2-map-listener/README.md

 # APL Listener

-This component is responsible for listening to websocket events received from the API and preparing the data for use in other components.
+This component is responsible for listening to WebSocket events received from the API and preparing the data for use in other components.

 ## What it does